On Feldman-Katok metric and entropy formulae: - -equicontinuity

 In general $\mu$-$\{FK_n\}$-equicontinuity doesn't imply the ergodicity of $\mu$.
-Recently, Huang et al. proved that: for a TDS $(X,T)$ and $\mu\in M(X,T)$, $(X,T)$ is $\mu$-mean-equicontinuous if and only if $(X,\mu,T)$ has discrete spectrum.
-Please see \cite{xu} for details.
-This useful fact helps us study $\mu$-$\{FK_n\}$-equicontinuity in non-ergodic case.
+Recently, Huang et al. proved the followong theorem: \begin{thm} \cite{xu} Let $(X,T)$ be a TDS and $\mu\in M(X,T)$.
+Then $(X,T)$ is $\mu$-mean-equicontinuous if and only if $(X,\mu,T)$ has discrete spectrum. \end{thm} This useful fact helps us study $\mu$-$\{FK_n\}$-equicontinuity in non-ergodic case.